ascherj/humanity/src/pages/blog/2020-12-28-how-to-teach-english-in-spain.md

 If it is walk-ins only, I would advise not going on the first of the month.
 I have always noticed a longer line those days.
 With Covid, everything may require an appointment now.
 I would double-check on your embassy’s website.

 You are able to apply for your visa up to 90 days before the start of your program.
 You need to bring a notarized criminal background check, medical certificate, national visa application form, one passport-sized photo, your passport, proof of employment at your school, and proof of income.
-This is specifically for the long term student visa.
+This is specifically for the long-term student visa.

 There are also fees associated.
 Please check your embassy’s website for the correct forms and fee amounts.